-Total hip arthroplasty (THA) or total hip replacement (THR) is an orthopaedic procedure which involves the surgical excision of the femoral head and cartilage of the acetabulum and replacement of the joint with articulating femoral and acetabular components.
+Total hip arthroplasty (THA) or total hip replacement (THR) is an orthopedic procedure that involves the surgical excision of the femoral head and cartilage of the acetabulum and replacement of the joint with articulating femoral and acetabular components.
 It is a commonly performed procedure usually with very good results and return to function.

 - osteoarthritis (most common indication)

 Most common surgical approach for total hip arthroplasty is a posterior approach to the hip.
-Skin incision is made 10-15cm centered on the posterior aspect of the greater trochanter.
-Dissection includes splitting fascia lata and gluteus maximus in line with its fibres.
+Skin incision is made 10-15 cm centered on the posterior aspect of the greater trochanter.
+Dissection includes splitting fascia lata and gluteus maximus in line with its fibers.
 This will uncover the short external rotators, which are dissected off the femur and retracted back over the sciatic nerve to protect the nerve throughout the operation.
 A capsulotomy is then performed and the hip dislocated.

 Bearing surfaces are the surfaces which articulate in the prosthetic joint.
 The femoral head and the acetabular liner can be used in different combinations.
 These will give different appearance on radiograph depending on the configuration.
 Options for bearing surfaces include:

-Femoral component or stem- This refers to the prosthesis which is implanted into the femur.
-They can be described by length, taper and presence of collar.
+Femoral component or stem: this refers to the prosthesis which is implanted into the femur.
+They can be described by length, taper, and presence of a collar.
 Attached to the femoral component is the neck and head which in most prostheses can be altered in size to create a stable joint.

 Acetabular component: main variations in acetabular component on radiograph are related to fixation method and position.